hemerajs/eslint-config-hemera/README.md

 # eslint-config-hemera

-Compatible eslint configuration to use Prettier with StandardJs
+Compatible eslint configuration to use Prettier with 99% of StandardJs

 ## Usage